 The Albany Water Department maintains water and sewer infrastructure throughout the City, which is considered a shared community resource.
 Albany Water Customer’s water and sewer bills pay for needed system improvements, as well as daily operation and maintenance.
 As a vacant property owner, you have the availability to access the water and sewer system, and therefore have an annual fee associated with that access.
 In addition, the city has a combined sewer system where both sanitary wastewater and stormwater are collected and treated before discharged to the Hudson River.
 Precipitation and runoff from the vacant property enters the combined sewer system and there is a cost to collect, transport and treat this flow as well.

-A vacant lot is charged $2.46 per front foot, per year for water, and the same amount for sewer.
+A vacant lot is charged on a front footage basis per year for water, and the same amount for sewer.
 More information about rates and the current rate structure can be found on our Water and Sewer Rates page.
 If an owner of a vacant property also owns an adjacent property with a water meter, the two properties can be combined to eliminate the water and sewer fee for the vacant property.
-A water and sewer fee for a vacant property can also be eliminated if the vacant property is declared undevelopable by the City’s Assessment office.
+A water and sewer bill for a vacant property may also be eliminated if the vacant property meets the criteria outlined in the Albany Water Board Policy for Suspension of Billing.